Ming-Tang/FP15/README.md

 [tacit][tacit]), functions are defined without mentioning any of their arguments.

-Here is the factorial program in FP15:
+Here is the factorial function in FP15:

 ```fp15
 fac = (=0) : 1 | (* (-1) fac)
 ```

-Here is the program that finds Pythagorean triples:
+Here is a function that finds Pythagorean triples upto a number:

 ```fp15
 pytr = [(1..), (1..), (1..2*)] cross ?(#0^2 + #1^2 = #2^2)